Bernardo "Dino" Finocchi (vocals, sax, flute)

 It came in a deluxe laminated gatefold cover with a small square window on the front, through which a daisy (on the inner gatefold picture) can be seen.

+In the 90's two different CD reissues came out almost at the same time on the most important Italian labels of the genre, Vinyl Magic and Mellow.
 The Mellow reissue had the gimmix cover faithfully reproduced and also included two bonus tracks taken from the band's only single.
 The Vinyl Magic CD had a better quality but didn't include any extra tracks and had a simple foldout (with no cutout) booklet with enlarged lyrics.

 For the single L'amore muore a vent'anni two different catalogue numbers are reported on Titania label, TIT 0024 and TA 101.
 In the latter case the cover also has a deleted number, MM 2301.
 Both issues are to be considered original and were released with an art cover.